The Next Big Thing?

 Leave comments below with your experiences

 UPDATE 2015: The FDA has BANNED AMP CITRATE!
-They have sent 13 Warning Letters to companies selling DMBA / AMP Citrate:
+They have sent 13 Warning Letters to companies selling AMP Citrate / DMBA.
+The warning letters are below.

-If you’re tuned into new supplements, you may have seen a relatively new ingredient named AMP citrate added to several fat burners and pre-workout supplements.
+If you’ve been tuned into sports supplements, you’ve possibly heard of an ingredient named AMP citrate (also known as “DMBA”) added to several fat burners and pre-workout supplements between 2014 and 2015.

 The 2015 Ban / FDA Warning Letters

-The quick explanation behind these warning letters is that even if AMP Citrate was natural, the FDA is arguing that the ingredient was never used in the food supply before 1994, nor was a New Dietary Ingredient (NDI) ever filed for it.
+The quick explanation behind these warning letters is that even if AMP Citrate was natural, the FDA argues that the ingredient was never used in the food supply before 1994, nor was a New Dietary Ingredient Notification (NDIN) ever filed for it.

 A quick disclaimer

-There’s still not much concrete information available about this ingredient, and much of the data presented here is anecdotal. f you’re very conservative and need loads of research behind everything you ingest, this one is not going to be for you.
+There’s still not much concrete information available about this ingredient, and much of the data presented here is anecdotal.
+If you’re conservative supplement user and need loads of research behind everything you take, AMP Citrate is not going to be for you.

-But if you’re looking for a new stimulant and want to see what we’ve discovered so far, then read on, check out the products that have it, and leave some comments.
+But if you want to see what we’ve discovered so far, then read on::

 So what is AMP Citrate?